-- Local exhaust ventilation is required where solids are handled as powders or crystals; even when particulates are relatively large, a certain proportion will be powdered by mutual friction. - Exhaust ventilation should be designed to prevent accumulation and recirculation of particulates in the workplace. - If in spite of local exhaust an adverse concentration of the substance in air could occur, respiratory protection should be considered.
-Such protection might consist of: - (a): particle dust respirators, if necessary, combined with an absorption cartridge: - (b): filter respirators with absorption cartridge or canister of the right type;
+- Local exhaust ventilation is required where solids are handled as powders or crystals; even when particulates are relatively large, a certain proportion will be powdered by mutual friction - If in spite of local exhaust an adverse concentration of the substance in air could occur, respiratory protection should be considered.
+Such protection might consist of:

+(a): particle dust respirators, if necessary, combined with an absorption cartridge;

-(c): fresh-air hoods or masks
+- (b): filter respirators with absorption cartridge or canister of the right type; - (c): fresh-air hoods or masks.

-- Build-up of electrostatic charge on the dust particle, may be prevented by bonding and grounding. - Powder handling equipment such as dust collectors, dryers and mills may require additional protection measures such as explosion venting Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to efficiently remove the contaminant.
+Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.